Mariader11/classpip-dashboard/README.md

 You could run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class`.

-Navigate to <http://localhost:8080/>.
+Navigate to <http://localhost:4200/>.
 The app will automatically reload if you change any of the source files.

 ## Build

 In case you want to build you application and prepare it for production, you could run the following command.
 This will generate the production artifacts in the **/dist** folder.
 In case you want a production build you could run the command with the **- prod** flag.

 ```
-ng build -prod
+ng build --prod
 ```

 ## Running unit tests